 - Ear symptoms (inflammation of the nose can affect ear pressure)

-- Allergy symptoms, such a sneezing and itchiness of the nose and eyes
+- Allergy symptoms, such as sneezing and itchiness of the nose and eyes

 - Nasal polyps or having previously had surgery for nasal polyps

-- A past use of aspirin (people who have taken aspirin in the past and experienced sensitivity may find that it can be a risk factor for severe nasal polyps).
+- Past use of aspirin (people who have taken aspirin in the past and experienced sensitivity may find that it can be a risk factor for severe nasal polyps).

 - Previous nasal treatments and/or operations

 Then a physical examination is performed.
 The nose and sinuses will be looked at via an endoscopy.
 An endoscope is a narrow tube with a light and camera, that is used to find any structural problems within the nose and sinuses.
 It can also allow an ENT specialist to see if pus is emerging from the sinus openings.

 If further investigation is needed, a CT scan is often requested.
 If there is a suggestion of allergy, a skin-prick or blood allergy test can be undertaken.

 There are different ways of treating chronic sinusitis and a specialist can recommend the right one for you.
 Generally, nasal steroids are the first treatment offered.
 Saline treatments like nasal washes and rinses are also frequently recommended.
 If a patient is found to have allergies, allergen avoidance strategies and anti-histamine medication may be of benefit.